 These Terms of Reference shall be reviewed on an annual basis.
-Any changes proposed by the Assistant Director Governance Head of Governance and Improvement Services, in consultation with the Chairman Chair, shall be submitted to the Council for approval.
+Any changes proposed by the Assistant Director Governance, in consultation with the Chair, shall be submitted to the Council for approval.

 4.4.6 Public and Member Questions

 Public and Member questions can be asked in accordance with the requirements set out in Chapter 4.2 of this Constitution.